simple-crypto/SMAesH-challenge/website/src/datasets.md

 composed of several datasets, which are grouped by target and by security order (denoted as a target isntance).
 For each target instance, we provide a training and a validation dataset (respectively `vk0` and `fk0`).
-Each dataset is described by a manifest file (denoted `manifest.json`) and is composed of several sub-directories (one per field stored in the dataset which is containing the fields data).
+Each dataset is described by a manifest file (denoted `manifest.json`) that describes the content of the dataset (including a file list and a way to check integrity) and is composed of several sub-directories (one per field stored in the dataset which is containing the fields data).
+The data files use the [NPY format](https://numpy.org/devdocs/reference/generated/numpy.lib.format.html).

 The dataset are expected to be read with the tool provided in `dataset.py` specifically implemented for this purpose.
 It provides top level functions that allows to load the data contained in a dataset per blocks of arbitrary size (see the definition of `iter_ntraces` in